BurbachS/ShipSensoryOntology/README.md

 * Data property literal values should include a datatype (e.g., qudt:upperBound "20"^^xsd:float).
 * The order of property fields is irrelevant, and new property columns can be added as needed.

-Once the OWL_Property_Matrix.xlsx file is correctly completed, you can start the ontology instantiation process by running the following command in your terminal:
+Once the OWL_Property_Matrix.xlsx file is correctly completed, the ontology instantiation process can be started by running the following command in a terminal:

 `python3 MontoFlow_static.py`

-As a result, a new instantiated TTL file will be created in the root folder:
+As a result, an instantiated ontology (TTL) file will be created in the root folder:

 `SHIP_individuals.ttl`

-For further customization, please refer to the CONFIGURATION section within MontoFlow_static.py.
+For further customization, please refer to the CONFIGURATION section within `MontoFlow_static.py`.

 ### MontoFlow-Static & Custom Ontology